-The best place for horror: your gaming box
+The best place for horror: your gaming monitor

 When you're the one holding the controller and making the choices that could mean life or death, every moment is tense and significant.
 It's a lot harder to laugh at on-screen characters making stupid and clichéd decisions when you're the one making them.